Stoozing: how to make money with credit cards

 1. Transferring your credit card balance to a high interest savings account

 This option uses a balance transfer offer as an interest-free cash advance.
 The credit card issuer transfers up to a percentage of your credit limit into a high interest savings account.
 Pay back the balance before the end of the balance transfer period and any interest you earn from the savings account (minus credit card fees) is a gain.
-This method would require the following steps.
+These are the steps you'd follow:

 - Earn interest on the balance.
 When the balance transfer is processed and the payment is made to your nominated savings account, you’ll start earning interest on the balance.